Gele Trekking

 Pokhara

 The day begins in the late morning with a short trek to Nayapul where we will board a bus to Pokhara.
-We will arrive in the afternoon and have shopping time for all the groups, with a scheduled dinner meeting time as set by the leader.
+We will arrive in the afternoon and have shopping time for all the group, with a scheduled dinner meeting time as set by the leader.

-C: Elevation 850 metres(2,850ft)
+C: Elevation 850 metres (2,850 ft)

-D: Descent 580 metres(1,990 ft)
+D: Descent 580 metres (1,990 ft)

 Day 14